-the average age of the student population (28) to better reflect their wages at their current age.
-This calculation yields an average full earning potential of \$24,851 per student.
+ulation (29) to better reflect their wages at their current age.23 This calculation yields an average full earning potential of \$27,177 per student.

 In determining how much students earn while enrolled in postsecondary education, an important factor to consider is the time that they actually spend on postsecondary education, since this is the only time that they are required to give up a portion of their earnings.
 We use the students' CHE production as a proxy for time, under the assumption that the more CHEs students earn, the less time they have to work, and, consequently, the greater their foregone earnings.
-Overall, students attending the SDCCD in FY 2020-21 earned an average of 14.8 CHEs per student (excluding personal enrichment students and dual credit high school students), which is approximately equal to 49% of a full academic year.
-We thus include no more than \$12,264 (or 49%) of the students' full earning potential in the opportunity cost calculations.
+Overall, students attending the SDCCD in FY 2021-22 earned an average of 14.0 CHEs per student (excluding personal enrichment students and dual credit high school students), which is approximately equal to 47% of a full academic year.24 We thus include no more than \$12,665 (or 47%) of the students' full earning potential in the opportunity cost calculations.

-Another factor to consider is the students' employment status while enrolled in postsecondary education.
-It is estimated that 62% of students are employed.
-For the remainder of students, we assume that they are either seeking work or planning to seek work once they complete their educational goals (with the exception of personal enrichment students, who are not included in this calculation).
-By choosing to enroll, therefore, non-working students give up everything that they can potentially earn during the academic year (i.e., the \$12,264).
-The total value of their foregone earnings thus comes to \$304.5 million.
+Another factor to consider is the students' employment status while enrolled in post-secondary education.
+It is estimated that 59% of students are employed.25 For the remainder of students, we assume that they are either seeking work or planning to seek work once they complete their educational goals (with the exception of personal enrichment students, who are not included in this calculation).
+By choosing to enroll, therefore, non-working students give up everything that they can potentially earn during the academic year (i.e., the \$12,665).
+The total value of their foregone earnings thus comes to \$324.6 million.

 Working students are able to maintain all or part of their earnings while enrolled.
 However, many of them hold jobs that pay less than statistical averages, usually because those are the only jobs they can find that accommodate their course schedule.
 These jobs tend to be at entry level, such as restaurant servers or cashiers.
-To account for this, we assume that working students hold jobs that pay 76% of what they would have earned had they chosen to work full-time rather than go to college.
-The remaining 24% comprises the percentage of their full earning potential that they forego.
+To account for this, we assume that working students hold jobs that pay 81% of what they would have earned had they chosen to work full-time rather than go to college.
+The remaining 19% comprises the percentage of their full earning potential that they forego.
 Obviously, this assumption varies by person; some students forego more and others less.
-Since we do not know the actual jobs that students hold while attending, the 24% in foregone earnings serves as a reasonable average.
+Since we do not know the actual jobs that students hold while attending, the 19% in foregone earnings serves as a reasonable average.

 Working students also give up a portion of their leisure time in order to attend higher education institutions.
-According to the Bureau of Labor Statistics American Time Use Survey, students forego up to 0.5 hours of leisure time per day.
-Assuming that an hour of leisure is equal in value to an hour of work, we derive
+According to the Bureau of Labor Statistics American Time Use Survey, students forego up to 0.3 hours of leisure time per day.27 Assuming that an hour of leisure is equal in value to an hour of work, we derive the total cost of leisure by multiplying the number of leisure hours foregone during the academic year by the